SFU-Archives/atom-guidelines-processing-resources/resources/description-template.md

 `See individual series descriptions for more information about the application of copyright to specific sets of records.`

 **Private records**

-`The donor (NAME) retained copyright in records he / she authored, but has agreed to make these materials available under a Creative Commons Attribution-NonCommercial license (CC BY-NC).
-OR
+`The donor (NAME) retained copyright in records he / she authored, but has agreed to make these materials available under a Creative Commons Attribution-NonCommercial license (CC BY-NC).`

-The donor (NAME) transferred copyright in records he / she authored to SFU Archives, and the Archives makes these materials available under a Creative Commons Attribution-NonCommercial license (CC BY-NC).`
+`The donor (NAME) transferred copyright in records he / she authored to SFU Archives, and the Archives makes these materials available under a Creative Commons Attribution-NonCommercial license (CC BY-NC).`

 `Users are free to copy, share and adapt the materials as they like provided they credit DONOR as the creator, indicate any changes they have made, and use the works for a non-commercial purpose.
 All requests for commercial use should be made to NAME; contact the reference archivist for more information.`